henvic/henvic.github.io/content/posts/bitcoin.md

 ## Bitcoin mining
 Due to the aforementioned poor performance of Bitcoin's SHA-256 algorithm, [Application-specific integrated circuit](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit) (ASIC) mining rigs are built specifically for mining it and other [Proof-of-work](https://en.wikipedia.org/wiki/Proof_of_work) cryptocurrencies.
 Imagine this is a highly efficient computer in calculating Bitcoin hashes but highly inefficient for any practical workload.
+The three Rs rule?
+Reduce, Reuse, and Recycle?
+The best thing to do with a mining rig once it's just out of the production line is to dismantle it to pieces.
 <p>
 	<img src="/img/posts/bitcoin/bitcoin-miner.png" alt="Antminer" width="400" />
 	<br />